 blog - A random collection of thoughts, assembled and poorly filtered through cognitive biases and subjective aesthetics, resulting in a distortion of perspective.

-plf::colony - An unordered data container providing fast iteration/insertion/erasure while maintaining pointer validity to non-erased elements.
+plf::colony - An unordered bucket-like data container providing fast iteration/insertion/erasure while maintaining pointer/iterator validity to non-erased elements.

 plf::stack - A data container replicating std::stack functionality but with better performance than standard library containers in a stack context.